seurat-atreides/ArdSimIDE/README.md

  - libelf

-SimuliDE executable is in bin folder.
+QtArduSim executable is in bin folder.
-No need for installation, place SimulIDE folder wherever you want and run the executable.
+No need for installation, place QtArduSim folder wherever you want and run the executable.